jeffozozo/RobotWarz/RobotWarz_spec.md

 **Specifications**

-* The arena is a 2 dimensional array width rows by height columns. row 0, col 0 is the upper left corner of the arena, and row n, column m is bottom right.
+* The arena is a 2 dimensional array of 'cells.' row 0, col 0 is the upper left corner of the arena, and row n, column m is bottom right.
 * The arena size is configurable.
 Min size is 10 x 10.
 * The robots occupy a single location, a 'cell' - only one robot per cell.
 * Robots inherit from the RobotBase class and must implement the pure virtual functions.
 RobotBase.h and RobotBase.cpp will be provided to you.